aham-m/Network-Security-MITM-Analysis/README.md

 - Continuous ARP packet transmission during the test.
 - DNS query packet monitoring.
 - Extraction of source IP and queried domain.
-- Duplicate-query suppression using a configurable time interval.
+- Duplicate-query suppression using a short time interval.
 - Graceful interruption using `Ctrl+C`.
 - ARP table restoration when the test terminates.
 - Console-based security-testing output.